-Scottish remote sensor specialist Novosound has entered the global digital health and medical imaging market with a major commercial contract.
-The seven-figure R&D and subsequent licensing deal is with a venture capital-backed Israeli company dSound and will see Novosound deliver 3D ultrasound technology to the dental imaging market, enabling dentists to look safely and painlessly at the tooth and bone under the gumline.
+Scottish remote sensor specialist novosound has entered the medical imaging and global digital health market with a major commercial contract.
+The seven-figure R&D and subsequent licensing deal is with a venture capital-backed Israeli company dSound and will see novosound deliver 3D ultrasound technology to the dental imaging market, enabling dentists to look safely and painlessly at the tooth and bone under the gumline.

 CEO and co-founder Dave Hughes said:

 “Dentistry is currently undergoing digitisation with the emergence of new advanced imaging techniques, and we see scope for our high-resolution ultrasonic technology to make a big impression, first in dental but then across other segments of the global 3D medical imaging market.”